saadii007/Modern-Crime-Report-System/README.md

 # Crime Reporting and Management System (CRMS)

 ## 🚀 Project Overview
 CRMS is a web application designed to help users report crimes, find missing people, and engage with the community.
 It also provides data analytics for crime reports and missing person cases.
-The app uses Firebase for authentication and database management, and it is deployed on Netlify.
+The app uses Firebase for authentication and database management.

 ---